Paros in Greece

 Paros is located in the centre of the Cyclades, north of Santorini and west of Naxos.
 The island has more than 13,700 permanent inhabitants, making it the third most populated island in the Cyclades.
 The surface area is 197 km2, the third largest island in the Cyclades.
 The two main villages are Parikia (4,300 inhabitants) and Naoussa (2,500 inhabitants).
 The two nearest neighbouring islands are Antiparos and Naxos.
 The highest mountain is Aghioi Pantes, 771 metres above sea level.
 The main occupations are tourism, agriculture, fishing and wine production.
 Paros has since ancient times been known for its wine, today there is one large winery called Moraitis, located in Naoussa.
 It is possible to buy a wine called Naoussa Boutari in Sweden, but it is not produced on Paros, but on the Greek mainland (Macedonia).

-Paros was, together with Ios and Santorini, a
+was, together with Ios and Santorini, a playground for

-the Greek islands.
 I fell head over heels.
-When I looked out over Paros'
+When I looked out over Paros' port town Parikia

-port town Parikia from the ferry deck, I was lost in admiration.
-That
+from the ferry deck, I was lost in admiration.
+That something could be

-something could be so beautiful?
-It was my first island hopping, we entered
+so beautiful?
+It was my first island hopping, we entered the ferry at

-the ferry at Piraeus and the first stop was Paros.
-I had certainly been
+Piraeus and the first stop was Paros.
+I had certainly been to Greece before,

 on package holidays, but this was something totally different.
 When the